TRON-US/go-btfs/README.md

 ## What is BTFS?

-BitTorrent File Sharing (BTFS) is a file-sharing protocol forked from IPFS that utilizes the TRON network and the BitTorrent Ecosystem for integration with DApps and smart contracts.
+BitTorrent File System (BTFS) is a protocol forked from IPFS that utilizes the TRON network and the BitTorrent Ecosystem for integration with DApps and smart contracts.
 The <a href="https://docs.btfs.io/" target="_blank">API documentation</a> walks developers through BTFS setup, usage, and contains all the API references.